 However, once we include the question of legal ownership, joint ownership or the right of the holder of a depreciating asset, the process can become a bit more complicated.

 Furthermore, besides the legal ownership, there are additional factors to consider, such as lease payments, instalment sale agreements, lessee of a depreciating asset and more.
 When you add the deductions for the decline in value of most depreciating assets according to UCA rules (before and after 1 July 2001), the procedure becomes challenging if you’re not a tax agent.

 Hence, each depreciation report is different and depends on individual circumstances.
 Hiring an expert that already has the legal knowledge and the technical experience, as well as abides by tax laws and ATO guidelines, seems like a prudent choice.

 Therefore, the next logical step would be to work with a quantity surveyor on your depreciation schedule.
 In fact, our quantity surveyors will examine the depreciation rates for all your assets and determine if you are entitled to a write-off rate, which is prescribed for some other purpose, such as the small business incentive.

 According to the Australian Institute of Quantity Surveyors (AIQS), a quantity surveyor needs to hold a university degree in the field of quantity surveying or construction management.
 Therefore, he/she needs to obtain a Senior Secondary Certificate of Education.
 That makes quantity surveyors uniquely qualified for the assessment of assets and preparation of depreciation schedules.

 Moreover, besides saving you money and providing you with accurate data, a quantity surveyor is more often than not very cost effective.
 The highly methodical and logical approach towards depreciation assets is what makes quantity surveyors a necessity for tax and investment purposes.

-In simple terms, a depreciation schedule is a document that contains relevant information about the depreciation you can claim on your investment property against your taxable income.
+In simple terms, a depreciation schedule is a document that contains relevant information about the depreciation you can claim on your rental property against your taxable income.
 Once a quantity surveyor does the schedule, your accountant can request a reduction, according to ATO guidelines.